masikh/import_python_code_from_a_string/README.md

 code can be any object containing code -- string, file object, or
        compiled code object.
-Returns a new module object initialized by dynamically importing the given code and optionally adds it to sys.modules under the given name.
+Returns a new module object initialized by dynamically importing the given code.

 Just run the code in a shell and analyse...